 His views and actions on climate change have been seen by some as too alarmist, too optimistic, too late or too partial.

-He has been criticized for not addressing climate change earlier or more forcefully on his show, or for being too soft or selective in his treatment of the problem’s causes and solutions.
+He has been criticized for not addressing climate change earlier or more forcefully on his show, or for being too soft or selective about the problem’s causes and solutions.

 He has also been criticized for his carbon footprint, as he travels around the world for his work and uses fossil fuels and other resources.